fborelli/OfflineStoreKit2/README.md

 - iOS 15.6+

 ## License
+- OfflineStoreKit2 is a commercial product and uses a license key to verify your copy against the bundle ID you provide.
+Once a bundle ID is registered in the OfflineStoreKit2 license site it can’t be changed.
+Please note that these IDs are case-sensitive, so make sure you register the correct case variant.
+To find the app bundle ID in Xcode navigate to your project/target settings.
+Under the “General” tab, locate the “Bundle Identifier” field, which contains your app’s bundle ID.
-- This is a commercial product.
-Please purchase your license to make the product work properly and support an independent software developer.
+- Please purchase your license to make the product work properly and support an independent software developer.